Wellness

 Like all medicines, medications for anxiety have the potential to cause side effects.
 Specific side effects may vary, depending on the type of medication.
 If you experience side effects from your medication, you should speak to your health care provider.
 You may need to try a different medication.
 It is important that you take all medications as prescribed and don’t suddenly stop taking your anxiety medication without first contacting your healthcare provider, as you may experience withdrawal symptoms.
 When you and your healthcare provider have decided it is time to stop a medication for anxiety, they can help you slowly and safely decrease your dose.

 SSRIs and SNRIs may not cause as many side effects as older antidepressants, such as tricyclic antidepressants and monoamine oxidase inhibitors (MAOIs).
-Side effects of SSRI and SNRI antidepressants may include sexual problems, weight gain, headache, nausea, sleepiness and insomnia (trouble falling or staying asleep).
+Side effects of SSRI and SNRI antidepressants may include sexual problems, changes in appetite, which may result in weight gain or loss, headache, nausea, sleepiness and insomnia (trouble falling or staying asleep).
 In addition, the FDA requires all antidepressants to carry a warning about the potential risk of suicide in children and young adults.
 According to the FDA, antidepressant use in children and teens must be monitored carefully because serious side effects can happen in rare cases.

 Benzodiazepines can cause drowsiness, dizziness, blurred vision, nausea, headaches, confusion, tiredness, nightmares and physical dependence.
 People who take benzodiazepines can build up a tolerance if the medications are taken more long-term.
 This means that over time, a person may need higher doses to get the same effect.
 Some people may even become dependent on them.